 Sheila and Bret have been at the forefront of guiding mental health professionals to recognize and move through shame with their clients.

-The Center for Healing Shame is qualified to provide CEUs for MFTs, LCSWs, LPCCs and LEPs registered in California (CAMFT Approved CE Provider #134393).
-PhDs in California and PhDs and licensed therapists outside of California may be able to receive CEUs through our association with R. Cassidy Seminars.
+The Center for Healing Shame is qualified to provide CEUs for MFTs, LCSWs, LPCCs and LEPs registered in California - CAMFT Approved CE Provider #134393.
+PhDs in California and PhDs and licensed therapists outside of California may be able to receive CEUs through the co-sponsorship of R. Cassidy Seminars.